-Class hours: 1 lecture/lab Prereq: "C" or higher in NURS 153.
-Concurrent enrollment in NURS 154, NURS 155, and NURS 156.
+Class hours: 1 lecture/lab Prerea: "C" or higher in NURS 153.
 "C" or higher in or concurrent enrollment in PSY 220, ZOOL 142, and ZOOL 142L.
-Comments: Credit by exam is not an available option.

 Description: This first-level course focuses on the history of nursing practice and education.
-Ethical and legal aspects, as well as vocational responsibilities, in the practice of nursing are emphasized.
+Ethical and legal aspects as well as vocational responsibilities in the practice of nursing are emphasized.